Mineral industry of Kazakhstan: Lead and Zinc

 Kazzinc JSC operated most of the country's lead and zinc mining and metallurgical enterprises.
 It also produced copper and precious metals.
 It employed about 22,000 people in mining, beneficiation, metallurgy, power generation, and auxiliary production.
 The company was established in 1997 through the merger of eastern Kazakhstan's three main nonferrous metals companies—Leninogorsk (now Ridder) Polymetallic complex, Ust-Kamenogorsk Lead and Zinc complex, and Zyryanovsk Lead Complex.
-The controlling block of shares in Kazzinc was sold by the state to the private sector, with Glencore International AG of Switzerland becoming the company's main investor.
+The controlling block of shares in Kazzinc was sold by the state to the private sector, with Glencore of Switzerland becoming the company's main investor.
 In addition to Kazzinc, ZAO Yuzhpolimetal Corp. produced about 60,000 t/yr of lead metal from its Shymkent lead plant; and Kazakhmys produced more than 20,000 t/yr of zinc metal at the Balkhash zinc plant (Notarov, 2005).

 Kazzinc's development strategy called for it to join the ranks of the world's leading producers of lead and zinc.
 Almost all Kazakhstan's lead and zinc production was exported, which placed Kazakhstan already among the world's leading lead and zinc exporting countries.
 In 2005, Kazakhstan's lead and zinc producing enterprises were operating below capacity.
 The Ust-Kamenogorsk complex had the capacity to produce more than 150,000 t/yr of lead and 240,000 t/yr of zinc; the Ridder complex, 25,000 t/yr of lead and 110,000 t/yr of zinc; and the Balkhash zinc plant, 100,000 t/yr of zinc.
 The Shymkent lead plant was working far below capacity owing to a lack of raw material.

 Kazzinc mined lead-zinc ores from the Maeeyevskoye, the Ridder-Sokol’noye, and the Tishinskoye deposits, and processed lead and zinc at the Ridder and the Ust-Kamenogorsk complexes.
 Plans called for beginning mining in 2006 at the Shaimreden deposit in Kustanay oblast, which would enable Kazzinc to produce an additional 60,000 t/yr of zinc (Notarov, 2005).
 In the fourth quarter of 2004, Kazzinc began production at the new Shubinsky mining subsidiary, which would operate the Shubinsky underground mine in the vicinity of Ridder.
 Reserves at the Shubinskoe deposit were estimated to be 1.5 Mt of lead-zinc and copper ores.